typelead/eta/docs/source/eta-user-guide.rst

 ^^^^^^^^

 The layer that interacts with Java in Eta is called the Foreign Function Interface (FFI).
-This layer will allow you to import a Java method as a Eta function and export a Eta function as a Java method.
+This layer will allow you to import a Java method as an Eta function and export a Eta function as a Java method.
 It automatically handles the intermediate conversions between Java types and Eta types, so all you have to worry about is the right type signature.